IwanTen/L5-website/docs/reference/map.md

 # map()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Re-maps a number from one range to another.

 For example, calling `map(2, 0, 10, 0, 100)` returns 20.
-The first three
-arguments set the original value to 2 and the original range from 0 to 10.
+The first three arguments set the original value to 2 and the original range from 0 to 10.
 The last two arguments set the target range from 0 to 100.
 20's position in the target range [0, 100] is proportional to 2's position in the original range [0, 10].

 The sixth parameter, `withinBounds`, is optional.
 By default, `map()` can return values outside of the target range.
 For example, `map(11, 0, 10, 0, 100)` returns 110.
 Passing `true` as the sixth parameter constrains the remapped value to the target range.
 For example, `map(11, 0, 10, 0, 100, true)` returns 100.

 ## Examples